NerminAyman/VisualCalculator/README.md

 Prerequisites: Unity (EditorVersion: 2019.2.5f1).

 ### How to Run:
-a.
-Create new Unity project
+1. Create new Unity project

-b.
-Import the Unity package "Team_8" in folder “code” in the project, then run scene “project”
+2. Import the Unity package "Team_8" in folder “code” in the project, then run scene “project”

 ## OR